F.E.A.R. (video game): P.A.N.I.C.S.

-In the lead-up to the game's release in October 2005, episodes were released online of a comedy miniseries created by Rooster Teeth and distributed by BeSeen Communications.
+In the lead-up to the game's release in October 2005, episodes were released online of a comedy web series created by Rooster Teeth and distributed by BeSeen Communications.
 P.A.N.I.C.S.
 (People Acting Normal In Crazy-Ass Situations) is a parody of F.E.A.R., produced primarily by way of the machinima technique of synchronizing footage created by a game engine (in this case, the LithTech Jupiter EX) to pre-recorded dialogue and audio effects.
 Vivendi commissioned Rooster Teeth and BeSeen to make the series as a viral marketing campaign, with Lori Inman, Vivendi's Senior Brand Manager, stating, "with F.E.A.R. we knew we had a very special title combining a cutting edge FPS engine with a spine-tingling storyline.
 We liked the idea of creating a humorous viral machinima series that would entertain fans and showcase the spectacular visuals and character animations offered in the game."

-The mini-series consists of five episodes, each running between three and four minutes.
+The series consists of five episodes, each running between three and four minutes.
 Four episodes were released in the weeks prior to the game's launch ("Enter Frank" on September 30, "Who Wants the Wing?" on October 1, "The Writing on the Walls" on October 10, and "All Things Must Come to an End......" on October 19).
 A fifth episode – Episode #0, set moments before "Enter Frank" – was included with F.E.A.R.
 Director's Edition.
 The story centers on Frank, a new recruit into Bravo Team, a special military group formed to battle supernatural enemies.
 As the series begins, Bravo Team has been sent into a military facility to investigate reports of paranormal activity.
 As team members start dying in horrific fashion, Frank is incredulous to learn his teammates don't believe in the paranormal and keep coming up with increasingly ridiculous explanations for what is happening.